Thousands Of People Were Supposed To Regain Power In Puerto Rico On Saturday. They Didn’t.

 “You’ve got people out here that don’t know power line work,” he said.
 “The Army Corps, they don’t belong here,” he said.
 “They don’t know what they’re looking at.
 They don’t know how much voltage this line has.
 They don’t know that.
 They’ll come talk to us, ‘How would you do it?’
 You’re the engineers, you’re supposed to tell me how to do it!”

-He said he’s frustrated by the lack of materials linemen have to rebuild the power lines.
+He said he’s frustrated by the lack of materials line technicians have to rebuild the power lines.

 “They expect you to build a house, they say here’s a shovel, build a two-story house.
 Here they only give you a handful of materials and say, build power lines,” he said.